gulpjs/gulp/docs/advanced/creating-custom-registries.md

 ### Sharing Tasks

-To share common tasks with all your projects, you can expose an `init` method on the registry and it will receive the an instance of gulp as the only argument.
+To share common tasks with all your projects, you can expose an `init` method on the registry and it will receive an instance of gulp as the only argument.
 You can then use `gulpInst.task(name, fn)` to register pre-defined tasks.

 For example, you might want to share a `clean` task: